 5.5.2 FROMFILE, GAUSS and BINOMIAL Distribution Types

 The FROMFILE, GAUSS and BINOMIAL distribution types have changed from previous versions of OPAL.
-However, legacy distribution commands should work as before with one exception.
-If you are using OPAL-cycl then your old input files will work just fine.
-However, if you are using OPAL-t then you will need to set the distribution attribute INPUTMOUNITS to:
+However, legacy distribution commands should work as before as long as the momentum units are converted to the current convention (see section on units).